brootware/staging.github.io/_posts/2022-03-03-privacy-is-sexy.md

 ![privacy](https://bn1304files.storage.live.com/y4m__zDGxSSnWqMd9bHqBgki23x0NllXa3rQxVyv50LTsDUt84fTRSGpqx40tr8-kGz4H6zwoVlpp-bYHmmE7AQfJH-D__c7S_mDnHslYDh8V5U9LFzkdp1wN_kXnskoUaWffTLDGE_AvXmbC53jO4rv2fMn9uBCjhlHMNegiwH1U0sD9vlvhxhhEdDOsNjR2-I?width=2720&height=1512&cropmode=none)

 There is also an desktop version of the app avialable for download that you can view the scripts offline.
+However, the web app is intended for users to manually run the script one at a time.

 ## Turning it into cli app for Mac and Windows

 Being a power user with multiple sandbox VMs I want to run these scripts on, it made sense for me to wrap all the standard recommended settings in a cli app that I can provision through vagrant.
 Simply put the cli app has to be :

 - [ ] Portable.
 (Cross platofrm for both Mac and Windows)
+- [ ] Group and modularize standard recommended hardening functions
 - [ ] Easily invoked via command line interface for automation
 - [ ] Should not break any systems